 Getting on a public bus is also cheap but you have to cross the footbridge to hail the bus on the other side of the airport highway.
 The bus only costs $4 USD and the travel time can take up to 1.5 hours.

-🚶♂️ Sayulita by foot
+🚶♂️ Getting around Sayulita on foot

 Sayulita is a walking town.
 You can completely stroll the whole center of Sayulita within 20 minutes (on foot).
 The streets are narrow (and are mostly one-way) so expect car traffic to be heavy.